 2. Test soil, add nutrients

 If you didn’t test your soil last fall, you can still do so now.
-Use a soil test kit or send a soil sample to your local Cooperative Extension Service, which typically tests soil for free.
+Use a soil test kit or send a soil sample to your local Cooperative Extension Service.
 Then add any soil nutrients the test recommends.

 While a fall application gives amendments more time to regenerate your native soil, they’ll still help improve your soil even if you’re adding them now.
 See our story on testing your soil.